Diversification Definition: Meaning in Trading and Investing

 Risks, Misunderstandings, and Limitations of Diversification

-• Hidden concentration: Multiple positions can still be one bet if they share the same factor (rates, USD, liquidity, risk sentiment).
+• Hidden concentration: Multiple positions can be one macro bet (rates, liquidity, risk appetite), creating a false sense of safety.

 How Traders and Investors Use Diversification in Practice